NHERI-SimCenter/BRAILS/src/preparedata/README.md

 ```
 python geocoding_addr.py
 ```

 This will create a BIM file Atlantic_Cities_BIM.geojson containing basic building information within the interested region.
+The generated BIM file can be visulized in a GIS software, such as QGIS.
 ```
 {
 	"type": "FeatureCollection",